ePaulo/product-preview-card-component/README.md

 ### What I learned

-I had to learn how to use the <picture> tag to setup two different image source files, visible depending on view-screen width.
+I had to learn how to use the &lt;picture&gt; tag to setup two different image source files, visible depending on view-screen width.